-- Prompted by a memorial from the mayor and other citizens of Philadelphia, the House and Senate commemorated the 130th Anniversary of Washington’s birth by reading aloud his Farewell Address.
+- In 1862, prompted by a memorial from the mayor and other citizens of Philadelphia, the House and Senate commemorated the 130th Anniversary of Washington’s birth by reading aloud his Farewell Address.

 - Washington’s Birthday, however, did not become a legal holiday until January 31, 1879 when Congress added February 22nd to the list of holidays to be observed by federal employees in the District of Columbia.

 - In 1971, Congress switched Washington’s Birthday holiday from his birthdate, Feb.
 22, to the third Monday in February and it evolved into being called “Presidents Day.”
 The day now celebrates both Washington’s birthday and President Abraham Lincoln’s birthday, which is Feb.
 12.